Technical characteristics of the car Ford Taurus I-VI generations

 Ford Taurus II Sedan.
 Front view

-The second generation of the car left behind a manual transmission and a four-cylinder in-line engine.
-Only the automatic transmission and the V6 petrol engine remained.
-Also updated the design.
-All body parts have been redone, with the exception of the doors.
-But in general, the car remained similar to the previous generation.
+The second generation of the car left behind the manual gearbox and the four-cylinder in-line engine.
+Only the automatic gearbox and the V6 petrol engine remained.
+The design was also updated.
+All body elements were redesigned, except for the doors.
+But overall, the car remained similar to the previous generation.

 Ford Taurus II Wagon.
 Front view